-ODHP has contributed to this brief by providing content on disability demographics and health disparities in Ohio.
-A link to the brief can also be found on our Health Policy Resources Page.
+ODHP has contributed to these briefs by providing content on disability demographics and health disparities in Ohio.
+A link to these briefs can also be found on our Health Policy Resources Page.

 The Ohio Disability and Health Program (ODHP) is a grant-funded state program with the goals to promote health, improve emergency preparedness, and increase access to care for Ohioans with disabilities.
 With funding from the Centers for Disease Control and Prevention, ODHP will: